 GMO Environmental Scan Final Report 2025 (PDF 400Kb)

-A Fact Sheet which summarises the findings of the Environmental Scan and provides further detail on the consultation process is provided below:
+A Fact Sheet on the findings of the 2025 GMO Environmental Scan and updates to Tasmania's gene technology policy is at:

 Previous GMO Environmental Scans